spcspin/EHPGS/README.md

 - `EHPGS`: Function for evaluation of hybrid performance in plant breeding via genomic selection.

 ## Example dataset
-The test dataset provided in this package is the maize dataset which was published by Guo et al. (2019) <doi:10.1016/j.molp.2018.12.022>.
+The test dataset provided in this package is the pumpkin dataset which was published by Wu et al. (2019) <doi.org/10.3835/plantgenome2018.10.0082>.

 ## Authors